FMV and Commercial Reasonableness Brochure.pdf

 In addition to provider compensation and subsidy opinions, we can also provide fair market value and commercial reasonableness opinions for clients regarding practice asset purchases, time share/overhead sharing arrangements, and clinical co-management arrangements.

 All opinion letter fees will be billed in two equal installments—first at project initiation, and the last at completion.
-All HSG invoices are due 20 days from receipt.
+All HSG Advisors invoices are due 20 days from receipt.
 In the event an invoice is not paid timely, a late charge in the amount of 1.25% of the invoice total will be assessed per month, beginning 20 days after the date of invoice.

-HSG is a national healthcare consulting firm that is frequently retained by hospitals and healthcare systems to render opinion on the fair market value of physician compensation arrangements.
-HSG utilizes its experience in the healthcare industry and relies heavily on survey data provided by industry and trade organizations in formulating its opinion of fair market value.
+HSG Advisors is a national healthcare consulting firm that is frequently retained by hospitals and healthcare systems to render opinion on the fair market value of physician compensation arrangements.
+HSG Advisors utilizes its experience in the healthcare industry and relies heavily on survey data provided by industry and trade organizations in formulating its opinion of fair market value.

 To begin a discussion about an FMV and Commercial Reasonableness opinions for your health system, contact Neal Barker at (502) 614-4286.